GeekTrainer/react-aswa-workshop/workshop/2-functions.md

 1. After the project starts, navigate to [http://localhost:4280](http://localhost:4280) to see your project.

 ![Screenshot of starting page](./images/first-launch.png)

+> **NOTE:** If your project loads with errors, or not at all, you may not have installed the [Azure Function Core Tools](https://www.npmjs.com/package/azure-functions-core-tools), authenticated with Azure Static Web Apps inside or VS Code, or have a [compatible version of Node.js](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-node?tabs=v2#node-version).
+If you run into a problem, double check these items and try again.

 ## Your first deployment